vCard QR Codes: A comprehensive guide on designing and leveraging vCards

 Want to stand out amongst other candidates whilst applying for jobs?
-Add a vCard or vCard Plus next to your contact details on the resume.
+Add a vCard or vCard Plus next to your contact details on your resume or professional CV.
 This is one of the most natural methods to get the recruiter to add you to their contact list.

 vCard QR Codes: Make the switch now

 Businesses of all sizes are seeking out new marketing techniques to stand out from their competitors.
 The age-old method of distributing business cards to extend the company’s customer base is long gone.
 In addition to this, printing a detailed and extravagant business card can cost anywhere between $199 – $999.

 A vCard QR Code is not only cheaper, but is also a sure-shot way of converting contacts to potential clients, growing your business, and reaching out to a larger group of marketers and distributors.

 Countries like the US are already standardizing the use of vCards instead of typical business cards as they are efficient, seamless, and easy to use.